Galois descent for the gonality of curves: Introduction

 However, it will be much more useful to have effective criteria to decide whether a given curve has a unique gonal map.
 We derive such criteria from Castelnuovo type inequalities like those of \cite{Acc79}.
-Recall that a non-constant rational map $f\colon C\to D$ between two algebraic curves $C$ and $D$ is called simple if there is no smooth curve $E$ with maps $f_1 : C \to E$, and $f_2 : E\to D$ such that $\deg(f_i) \ge 2$, for $i = 1, 2$, and $f = f_2 \circ f_1$.
+Recall that a non-constant rational map $f\colon C\to D$ between two algebraic curves $C$ and $D$ is called simple if there is no smooth curve $D'$ with maps $f_1 : C \to D'$, and $f_2 : D'\to D$ such that $\deg(f_i) \ge 2$, for $i = 1, 2$, and $f = f_2 \circ f_1$.
+Equivalently, if the corresponding extension of function fields $k(C)/k(D)$ is simple as extension.
 For example, if the degree of $f$ is a prime number, then $f$ is simple.
-Under this hypothesis and a suitable bound on the geometric gonality, we can prove that unicity holds:
+Under a simplicity hypothesis and a suitable bound on the separable gonality, we can prove that uniqueness holds:

-\begin{thm} Let $C$ be a curve with genus $g$ and geometric gonality $\ogamma$.
-The gonal map over $\bar k$ is unique if it is simple (in particular this is always the case if $\ogamma$ is prime) and $(\ogamma-1)^2<g$. \end{thm}
+\begin{thm} Let $C$ be a curve with genus $g$ and separable gonality $\ogamma$.
+The gonal map over $\ksep$ is unique if it is simple (in particular this is always the case if $\ogamma$ is prime) and $(\ogamma-1)^2<g$. \end{thm}

 From now on we say that a curve of genus $g$ has low gonality if $(\ogamma-1)^2<g$.